 Rockers Kasabian will be taking to the stage this month at the Royal Albert Hall in aid of Teenage Cancer Trust.

-Taking place on March 22nd, the gig forms part of the series of concerts for the cause at the Royal Albert Hall and could be a great excuse to book luxury accommodation in London for fans of the band.
+Taking place on March 22nd, the gig forms part of the series of concerts for the cause at the Royal Albert Hall and could be a great excuse to book luxury hotels in London for fans of the band.

 Curated by High Flying Birds frontman and former Oasis icon Noel Gallagher, the concerts are helping to raise funds for the charity, which works with young people across the country suffering from cancer.